 Test drive your knife.
 This is the most important step you can take when choosing the right knife.
-There are a few places to test drive quality kitchen knives… Sur La Table, Williams and Sonoma, or any professional cutlery shop.
+There are a few places to test drive quality kitchen knives… Sur La Table, Williams Sonoma, or any professional cutlery shop.
 If you live in the LA area, I suggest you go to Sur La Table at The Grove and talk to Brandon… he really knows his knives!
-Before you test drive or buy any expensive knives, watch these videos on basic knife skills.
-Or you can take a Knife Skills Class at your local cooking school.
+Before you test drive or buy any expensive knives, take a Knife Skills Class at your local cooking school.
 Even if you’ve been slicing, chopping, and paring for years, it never hurts to brush up on your knife skills.
 You wouldn’t drive a car without taking few lessons, right?
 You need to know how to hold and use a knife properly before you can test drive one!

 Learn how to hone your knives.
 I know it’s tempting to jump right in and use that sharpening steel—the process has a kind of samurai mystique to it.
 But you can do a lot of damage to your chef’s knife if don’t use the steel properly.
 Check out this video to learn more about honing.
 As the video notes, the honing/sharpening steel doesn’t actually sharpen the knife.
 Over time, the pointed V at the edge of the knife blade falls out of alignment.
 A few passes with the honing steel helps keep the edge aligned, which makes cutting easier.
 You should hone your knife on a regular basis… I hone mine once every few days.
 If you hone your knife regularly, it should only need to be professionally sharpened annually… unless you’re a chef working in a busy restaurant kitchen.